peerdavid/conflicting-bundles/README.md

 # Training
-Note: A checkpoint is created after each epoch to be able to evaluate the model and to evaluate the cluster entropy.
+Note: A checkpoint is created after each epoch to be able to evaluate the model and to evaluate the bundle entropy.
 To execute all experiments about 900GB of storage are needed.
 You can see an example how to train and evaluate models below or you can also execute the run.sh script.